kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 #### Alpha2

-- Consider various kinds of alternative ordering or dependency tracking of the interceptors.
+- Consider various kinds of alternative ordering or dependency tracking of the responders.
 For example, use numeric priorities or roles.
 - Evaluate the relationship between the EvictionRequest API and Pod Deletion.
-- Consider introducing tge `.spec.heartbeatDeadlineSeconds` field to allow for customization of how long a non-cooperating interceptor can take before proceeding to the next one.
-Lower values would improve the responsiveness of the system, while higher values would increase the workload's safety when the interceptor is disrupted.
+- Consider introducing tge `.spec.heartbeatDeadlineSeconds` field to allow for customization of how long a non-cooperating responder can take before proceeding to the next one.
+Lower values would improve the responsiveness of the system, while higher values would increase the workload's safety when the responder is disrupted.
-- Consider introducing an EvictionRequestCancellationPolicy that could be used by interceptors to signal that cancelling the EvictionRequest is not possible.
+- Consider introducing an EvictionRequestCancellationPolicy that could be used by responders to signal that cancelling the EvictionRequest is not possible.
 This could be used, for example, when the migration of the pod has mostly completed and it would be expensive or impossible to interrupt it.
-- Consider introducing a mechanism that allows potential interceptors to register their intent about upcoming pods.
-This would likely require a new API where I can express my intent to be added as an interceptor for pods satisfying certain rules (e.g. by selector, CEL expression or other criteria).
+- Consider introducing a mechanism that allows potential responders to register their intent about upcoming pods.
+This would likely require a new API where I can express my intent to be added as a responder for pods satisfying certain rules (e.g. by selector, CEL expression or other criteria).
 Then an eviction request controller would propagate that.
-With the increased number of interested parties and add-ons that cannot discover each other, also consider increasing the maximum length of the interceptors' lists.
+With the increased number of interested parties and add-ons that cannot discover each other, also consider increasing the maximum length of the responders' lists.
 - Consider adding garbage collection for EvictionRequests to avoid the permanent leakage of EvictionRequest objects, eventually leading to hitting storage limits.
 - Consider allowing each requester to specify a different type of eviction in the `.spec.requesters[].type` field.
-The default eviction type is `Soft` and gives unlimited time to resolve the eviction request, provided the interceptors responds periodically within a timeframe of less than 20 minutes.
+The default eviction type is `Soft` and gives unlimited time to resolve the eviction request, provided the responders responds periodically within a timeframe of less than 20 minutes.
 This might be limiting in more disruptive scenarios, such as spot VMs.
   Even if we do not introduce a new eviction type, it might be useful to explicitly set this type field, so that, in the future, clients can implement a fallback behavior if they encounter a new